-This easy Paleo Buffalo Chicken Casserole with Spaghetti Squash is only 7 ingredients, 320 calories and packed with protein!
-It’s a family friendly, whole30, low carb weeknight dinner!
+This easy Paleo Buffalo Chicken Spaghetti Squash Casserole is only 7 ingredients and packed with protein!
+A family friendly, low carb dinner!

 IT’s ALMOST GAME DAY.

 And now we are going to add a slice of this spicy, protein-packed baked spaghetti squash casserole to the list of “buffalo chicken things that it is mandatory to eat on Game Day.”

 Which is also the list that I call “the only way to get Taylor to watch tiny men run around in WAY TOO TIGHT outfits, throwing a ball at each other’s heads.”

 It’s funny how GOOD FOOD will just change your perspective, and make things that used to seem pointless (liiike, watching football) just make SO MUCH SENSE.

 What Buffalo Sauce is Whole30?